jamjolu/clickscan/README.md

 ClickScan presents itself as small window with a red button that hovers over other applications.
 When a user clicks the red button (or the user sends the ~1 key combo)
 ClickScan starts sending a user-defined sequence of keystrokes to the most recently active application.
 Upon a second click ClickScan concludes the sequence and sends a second user-defined keystroke to the active application.
 In the case of a web browser a sequence of Tab keys will move the focus through the various buttons and links on a webpage.
 The Enter key will then select the focussed item.
 ClickScan lets you define the keystrokes needed for moving the focus and for making selections.
 It also lets you define the rate at which the focus moving kestroke is issued (a scan rate.)
 It also supports a mode where two targets can be defined.
 When the user clicks the red button the first target is clicked.
 Then after a user-defined interval a second target is clicked.
 This mode can be used as to create motivating cause and effect activities encouraging switch interaction an build motor skills.

+New Features!
+11/5/2024
+ClickScan now has a new mode called "Drag Mode" to assist users who have difficulty with mouse or touch drag and drop operations.
+In this mode, when activated, the user selects a start point and then an end point.
+ClickScan then performs the drag operation.
+This sometimes does not work in browsers like Chrome or Edge where touch may not be issue a mousedown event required by ClickScan.
+Instead use Firefox.

+Another new feature called "Alternate Trigger" that allows almost any switch interface (Hitch, Atech, Pretorian Applicator) to activate ClickScan in the same way as clicking its red button.
+The Alternate Trigger dropdown includes the option for using joystick or gamepad buttons.

 ClickScan does not require an installation.
 Just unzip the ClickScan.zip and run ClickScan.exe

 ClickScan was created using AutoHotKey.
 This repository contains: